Twenty-fifth Amendment to the United States Constitution: Section 3

 On December 22, 1978, President Jimmy Carter considered invoking Section 3 in advance of hemorrhoid surgery.
-Since then, presidents Ronald Reagan, George H. W. Bush, Bill Clinton, and Barack Obama also considered invoking Section 3 at various times without doing so.
+Since then, presidents Ronald Reagan, George H. W. Bush, Bill Clinton, Barack Obama, and Donald Trump also contemplated invoking Section 3 at various times without doing so.

-1985: George H. W. Bush
+1985: Ronald Reagan - George H. W. Bush as acting president

 On July 12, 1985, President Ronald Reagan underwent a colonoscopy and was diagnosed with bowel cancer.
 He elected to have the lesion removed immediately, and consulted with White House counsel Fred Fielding about whether to invoke Section 3, and in particular about whether doing so would set an undesirable precedent.
 Fielding and White House Chief of Staff Donald Regan recommended that Reagan transfer power, and two letters were drafted: one specifically invoking Section 3, the other mentioning only that Reagan was mindful of its provisions.
-On July 13, Reagan signed the second letter before being placed under general anesthesia for a colectomy, and Vice President George H. W. Bush was acting president from 11:28 a.m. until 7:22 p.m., when Reagan transmitted a letter declaring himself able to resume his duties.
+On July 13, Reagan signed the letter mentioning that he was mindful of Section 3 before being placed under general anesthesia for a colectomy, and Vice President George H. W. Bush was acting president from 11:28 a.m. until 7:22 pm, when Reagan transmitted a letter declaring himself able to resume his duties.

 In the Fordham Law Review, commentator John Feerick asserted that although Reagan disclaimed any use of the Twenty-fifth Amendment in his letter (likely out of "fear of the reaction of the country and the world to a 'President' who admitted to being disabled, and concern ... [over] set[ting] a harmful precedent"), he followed the process set forth in Section 3.
 Furthermore, Feerick noted that "no constitutional provision except the Twenty-Fifth Amendment would have allowed" him to designate the vice president as acting president.
-Reagan later stated in a memoir that he had, in fact, invoked the Twenty-fifth Amendment.
+Reagan later wrote in a memoir that he had, in fact, invoked the Twenty-fifth Amendment.

-2002: Dick Cheney
+2002 and 2007: George W. Bush - Dick Cheney as acting president

-On June 29, 2002, President George W. Bush explicitly invoked Section 3 in temporarily transferring his powers to Vice President Dick Cheney before undergoing a colonoscopy, which began at 7:09 a.m.
-Bush awoke about forty minutes later, but did not resume his presidential powers until 9:24 a.m. to ensure any aftereffects had cleared.
-According to his staff, Acting President Cheney held his regular national security and homeland security meetings with aides at the White House, but made no appearances and took no recorded actions while being acting president.
+On June 29, 2002, President George W. Bush explicitly invoked Section 3 in temporarily transferring his powers to Vice President Dick Cheney before undergoing a colonoscopy, which began at 7:09 am.
+Bush awoke about forty minutes later, but refrained from resuming his presidential powers until 9:24 a.m. to ensure that no aftereffects remained.
+According to his staff, Cheney (as acting president) held his regular national security and homeland security meetings with aides at the White House, but made no appearances and took no recorded actions while acting president.

+On July 21, 2007, Bush invoked Section 3 before another colonoscopy.
+Cheney was acting president from 7:16 a.m. until 9:21 am.
+During that time, Cheney remained at home.
+Neither invocation received much attention in the press.

-In the view of commentator Adam Gustafson, this confident application of Section 3 "rectified" President Reagan's "ambivalent invocation" and provided an example of a "smooth and temporary transition" under Section 3 that paved the way for future applications.
-Together with the 2007 invocation, it established the reasonableness of invocation for relatively minor inabilities, promoting continuity in the Executive Branch.
+In the view of commentator Adam Gustafson, George W. Bush's unambiguous application of Section 3 "rectified" President Reagan's "ambivalent invocation" and provided an example of a "smooth and temporary transition" under Section 3 that paved the way for future applications.
+The two invocations established the reasonableness of invocation for relatively minor inabilities, promoting continuity in the Executive Branch.

-2007: Dick Cheney

-On July 21, 2007, Bush again invoked Section3 before another colonoscopy.
-Cheney was acting president from 7:16 a.m. until 9:21 a.m.
-During that time, Vice President Cheney (as acting president) remained at home.
-This 2007 invocation and the 2002 invocation received relatively little attention in the press overall.